adamhatton/pp2-colour-match/README.md

 - The Game Over Pop-up is triggered when the user incorrectly inputs the pattern
 - It contains a title in the same font as the logo to make its purpose immediately clear, along with a lighthearted message to provide some encouragement/entertainment to the user
+- The message in the pop-up is chosen randomly from an array of 5 options, providing some variety to the user experience
 - The pop-up includes the user's score, so they can see how well they did
 - It also includes a close button, which has a hover effect as well as changing the cursor to a pointer to provide feedback to the user that it is interactive